Set Up an AI Video Project Workspace

 How much should I set up before generating?

-Set up enough to protect continuity and review.
-For a test, one scene and a few shots may be enough.
-For a production, create the reusable assets, scene structure, shot plans, and review rules first.
+Set up enough structure to protect continuity and review.
+A test may need one scene and a few shots, while a production should define reusable assets, scene structure, shot plans, review states, roles, and dailies expectations before serious generation starts.

 Should every project use sequences?

-Use sequences when they help group larger story sections.
-A very short project may only need scenes and shots.
-A trailer, film scene, campaign, or episodic piece will usually benefit from sequence structure.
+Use sequences when they help the team group larger story sections.
+A very short project may only need scenes and shots, while a trailer, film scene package, campaign, or episodic piece usually gains clarity from sequence-level organization inside Lotix projects.

 Can I add assets after generation starts?